Advantages and disadvantages of powder coating

 Powder coatings are 100% solid and because of this, with a minimum amount of application the initial thickness is formed and it contains no volatile components.
 This makes it impossible to have thicknesses less than 25 microns.
 Whereas in liquid paint, we have paint thinner and it is possible to have a lower percentage of solids, film thickness can even be as low as 10 microns.

 Not applicable on large surfaces such as ships

 The spray equipment and method of application of powder coatings make coating only possible in spray chambers.
 Substrates must be charged and after having been coated, enter a curing oven heated up to 200 degrees.
 Considering these conditions, it is not possible to coat and cure large substrates.

 The limitation in the mechanism of curing in an oven

 Powder coatings only dry and cure in temperatures above 180 degrees.
 Whereas liquid paints are varied and could dry up even in room temperature.

-Powder coatings can only be used for coating metals
+Powder coatings can used for coating metals and non-metals

 Considering the method of application and conditions of charging the substrate, as well as the fact that the substrate needs to be cured up to 180 degrees, it is not possible to coat non-metal substrates.